aduvenhage/webthing/README.md

 # Full Stack Rabbit Attack
 ## General
 - RabbitMQ
- - backend-to-frontend (using MQTT plugin)
+-- backend-to-frontend (using MQTT)
- -
+-- backend-to-device (using AMQP or MQTT)
 - Grafana server stats
- - RabbitMQ integratition
+-- RabbitMQ integratition (via prometheus)
- - Statsd integration
+-- Statsd integration (server stats via graphite)
- - Client side
+-- Devices stats (??)

 ## Docker
 The `docker-compose.yaml` and `.env` files are in the source folder root.
 Container images are built on base images (uploaded to dockerhub), to make deployment as quick as possible.
 Containers communicate using docker network names.